-You can enable this feature if your switch is running PVST+, rapid PVST+, or MSTP.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.
+You can enable this feature if your switch is running PVST or MSTP.
+The MSTP is available only if you have the enhanced software image installed on your switch.

-Beginning in privileged EXEC mode, follow these steps to enable root guard on an interface.
-This procedure is optional.
+Beginning in privileged EXEC mode, follow these steps to enable root guard on an interface:

 Command Purpose Step 1 configure terminal Enter global configuration mode.
 Step 2 interface interface-id Enter interface configuration mode, and specify an interface to configure.
 Step 3 spanning-tree guard root Enable root guard on the interface.
-By default, root guard is disabled on all interfaces. itep 4 end Return to privileged EXEC mode. tep 5 show running-config Verify your entries. tep 6 copy running-config startup-config (Optional) Save your entries in the configuration file.
+By default, root guard is disabled on all interfaces.
+Step 4 end Return to privileged EXEC mode.

+Command Purpose Step 5 show running-config Verify your entries.
+Step 6 copy running-config startup-config (Optional) Save your entries in the configuration file.